 - You can create a blog and write about what you are learning.
 Who knows, maybe you can even make some money on the side doing this.
 Affiliate marketing is a real thing.
-In fact, here’s a great course showing how to make money blogging.

 - You can volunteer somewhere.
 Use your newly developed skills at your local church or other non-profit.
 Or perhaps find a small business that could use your assistance and volunteer to work for free.
 You never know, these types of situations sometimes turn into paid engagements… or it could potentially motivate you to decide to work for yourself as a freelancer.

-Maybe consider one step back for three steps forward
+Consider one step back for three steps forward

 This is definitely a challenge, but I did it.
 Others have done it too.

-First, make sure you have a plan in place – otherwise this option could lead to disaster.
+First, make sure you have a plan in place – otherwise, this option could lead to disaster.

 Second though, with a proper plan in place, sometimes it makes sense to take a job that is less than ideal.
 Perhaps the hours aren’t great.
 Maybe the pay isn’t great.
 It could be that the work really isn’t something you love.

-But if it is in the field where you hope to move with your career change, then it just might be worth taking a change on the position.
+But if it is in the field where you hope to move with your career change, then it just might be worth taking a chance on the position.
 Again, make sure you have a plan.
 Be sure part of that plan is to move on to the type of position you REALLY want to do long-term.

 4. Have good support